Why a Memorial Garden?

 1. A Memorial Garden Committee is appointed by the vestry which shall be responsible for its administration and maintenance and report to the vestry as needed.

-2. Persons Eligible: Intended for use by member of Christ Church and their families.
+2. Persons Eligible: Intended for use by members of Christ Church and their close friends and families.
 The Rector may waive this requirement at their discretion.

 3. Placement of ashes shall follow the plan adopted by the committee.
 Ashes will be buried in biodegradable containers or directly underground to become part of the soil.
-The container is covered by a suitable covering s determine by the committee and vestry during the service until burial.
+The container is covered by a suitable covering determined by the committee and vestry during the service until burial.

 4. Markers: The name of the person buried in the garden will be inscribed on a bronze plate with the year of birth and death.
 The plate will be mounted to the permanent memorial plaque located at the end or the sitting wall.
 This name plate is the only marker used in the garden.